iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > Just signed up bc having mania for several days.
 Looking through therapist and they all play classic guitar and enjoying making Italian food with family!
 Not impressed.
 This is supposed to help ppl.
 What a joke!<br> :date: __2021-04-18 18:04:20__

 > Worst experience with an app.
 Only downloaded it because their junk website kept crashing and giving errors.
 The app does the same.
 Absolutely infuriating when you're sick and just trying to get an appointment going.
 Garbage.<br> :date: __2021-04-17 02:43:20__

-> This is a ripoff.
-They literally just take money from you without even trying to help.
-This is a freaking joke.
-I want my money back<br> :date: __2021-04-16 16:46:49__

-> A Warning: This app is a scam.
-The doctor the app paired me with took my $40 co-pay and in the middle of me telling her my symptoms cut me off and told me she wasn't comfortable treating a mild case of nausea.
-All I wanted was for her to prescribe something to counter the nausea.
-This "doctor" had already decided before I ever spoke to her that she wasn't going to treat me.
-She said she absolutely refused to treat me.
-Just a warning.
-They will take your money but they may refuse to treat you.<br> :date: __2021-04-14 22:11:00__

-> I'm uninstalling this app.
-The doctors on here treat me suspiciously most of the time and tell me to suck it up and deal.
-Then I still get charge the same for receiving no help at all.
-The therapy on here is a joke, too.
-Horrible app.
-Find a different one if you can.<br> :date: __2021-04-13 16:43:48__